 The change, in short, was that Greek society came to believe in a judicial system based on fairness rather than vengeance.
 So, since the names Furies or Erinyes would still refer to vengeance, a change in name was needed for the deities to stay viable.

-The easiest way to do it was to just name the three goddesses by their actual name.
+The easiest way to do it was to just name the three goddesses by their actual names.
 But then again, people were afraid to call the three sisters by their actual names because of the potential consequences.
 In a trial, the Greek goddess of war and the home, Athena, settled for Eumenides.
 Still, calling the sisters Eumenides was just part of the agreement.

 Worshiping the Furies

 The Furies were worshiped predominantly in, Athens, where they had several sanctuaries.
-While most sources identify three Furies, there were only two statues in the Athenian sanctuaries that were subject to worshiping.
+While most sources identify three Furies, there were only two statues in the Athenian sanctuaries that were subject to worship.
 It is not really clear why this is the case.

 The Furies also had a worship structure in Athens known as a grotto.
 A grotto is basically a cave, either artificial or natural, which is used for worshiping purposes.